How Professional Services Organizations Can Play to Their Tech-Savvy Workforce

 Is your professional services company struggling to close the gap between the reality of the workplace, and the expectations of tech-savvy employees?
-According to the 2018 Paychex Pulse of HR Survey, 69 percent of HR leaders in small to mid-sized businesses (SMBs) are satisfied with their HR tech solution.
+According to the 2018 Paychex Pulse of HR Survey, 69 percent of HR leaders surveyed are satisfied with their HR tech solution.
 But how happy are their employees?

 Your highly educated, tech-savvy workforce can be demanding and often will have high expectations.
 Many professionals prefer to work in organizations that leverage technology for innovation and efficiency.
 Companies that are too complacent about HR technology run the risk of becoming losing focus about talent, too.

 The most successful professional services companies are much more likely than their peers to use up-to-date technology as a primary tool to recruit and retain valued employees.
 A Paychex survey of hundreds of HR professionals across a broad range of firms reveals that they measure engagement regularly via short electronic surveys and other methods.